infinum/Android-GoldenEye/README.md

 - OnZoomChangedCallback - callback to receive zoom change events
 - OnFocusChangedCallback - callback to receive tap to focus events
 - PictureTransformation - interface that is used when raw camera picture is received and it transforms the picture on the **background thread**.
 Default implementation rotates the picture to device orientation and mirrors the picture if it is taken with front camera.

-## Known issues

-- Video recording with external camera is not supported due to current video configuration limitations due to internal API design.

-## Contributing

-Feedback and code contributions are very much welcome.
-Just make a pull request with a short description of your changes.
-By making contributions to this project you give permission for your code to be used under the same [license](LICENSE).

 ## Credits